 We have adopted an anti-bribery and anti-corruption position as part of our Code of Conduct.
 These provisions are applicable to all employees, officers and directors of the company.
-Each year we undergo a Code of Conduct certification process that requires every employee to certify his/her compliance with the Code of Conduct, including the provisions regarding anti-corruption.
-In addition, approximately 90 employees whose roles within the organization necessitate it are provided training on Office of Foreign Assets Control (OFAC) and Anti-Money Laundering compliance.
+Each year we undertake a Code of Conduct certification process that requires every employee to certify their compliance with the Code of Conduct, including the provisions regarding anti-corruption.
+In addition, approximately 100 employees whose roles within the organization necessitate it are required to complete an annual training course on Office of Foreign Assets Control (OFAC) and Anti-Money Laundering compliance.